SaryRodriguez/SaryRodriguez/README.md

 ## Hej! 🙋‍♀️

 Hi, I'm Sara.
-Business Scientist 👩‍🔬 who combines analytics with engineering unlocking insights from data.
+Business Scientist 👩‍🔬 who combines analytics with engineering to unlock insights from data.

 I specialize in developing internal ML tools that streamline workflows, and automate repetitive tasks that enable teams to make more informed decisions 📈.